Jalabre1995/Employee-Summary/README.md

-Employee-Summary
+#Employee-Summary
-This CLI application generates and saves an html file based on the user input.
+Employee-Summary.This CLI application generates and saves an html file based on the user input.

 When the application starts the user will be prompted to input the details of a team.
 The team can have only one manager and any combination of engineers and interns.
 First the user will enter manager's details, and then the details of all the team members.